Top Scandinavian Tours & Travel Packages 2024/2025...

 Must Try Scandinavian Foods

-If you love to eat fish then Scandinavia is the place for you.
-Fish is a staple food in Scandinavia, so many dishes will contain it.
-For example, Gravlax which is raw slices of salmon cured with sugar and salt served with sweet mustard sauce or creamed potatoes with dill.
+If you love fish, Scandinavia is the place for you.
+Fish is a staple food in Scandinavia, so many dishes contain it.
+For example, Gravlax, which is raw slices of salmon cured with sugar and salt served with sweet mustard sauce, or creamed potatoes with dill.
 Pickled and fried herring is also very popular.

 4.7/5 Excellent